SDearing/ZSL-The-Climate-Menace/README.md

 #### Tools
 The following are tools needed to complete for this project:
 * Microsoft Powerpoint: We will need this software when we present our concept pitch and our final design and demo to the client.
 This software will be helpful as it will be able to present our pitches for the app in a clear and structured manner.
 * Unity: Unity will be the software we use to construct our app.
-Unity is a game engine that will help us in the contruction of menus and scenes in our app.
+Unity is a game engine that will help us in the construction of menus and scenes in our app.
 * Microsoft Excel: This software is used for creating spreadsheets.
-We will use excel to create gantt charts to plan out the amount of time we will spend on each aspect of the software development, so we can manage our time effectively.
+We will use excel to create gantt charts to plan out the amount of time we will spend on each stage of the software development, so we can manage our time effectively.
+* Photoshop: This software is used as a editor for images, this will be used to create the assets for our app, meaning the background images on the app and images in the scenes describing climate change.
 #### Techniques
 The following are techniques needed to complete this project:
 * Interviews: During this development process we will interview our client, the first will be for the client to present their requirements for the app.
 During this interview, we will take extensive notes to ensure we remember and understand the requirements of the clients.
 The other interview will be when we present the final version of the app.